 - · Students who transferred in.

 - Money borrowed at other institutions.

 - Parent loans

 - Students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree).

-- Any aid related to the CARE Act or unique the COVID-19 pandemic.

 H4.
-Provide the number of students in the 2023 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2022 and June 30, 2023.
+Provide the number of students in the 2024 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2023 and June 30, 2024.
 Exclude students who transferred into your institution.
-1,387
+1,457